owncloud/ocis/docs/ocis/backup.md

 10 directories, 0 files
 ```

+The following sections describe the content and background of the subdirectories to decide if a backup is required or recommended and its effect when it is not backed up.

 ### `config`

 Contains basic ocis configuration created by `ocis init`(Note: The location of the configuration folder can be specified with the `OCIS_CONFIG_DIR` envvar but for this readme we will assume this envvar is not set)